yaroslavvb/learning-rotations/README.md

 ## Implementation

-Each update is a correction of rank at most two, so a step costs $O(d^2)$ — no SVD anywhere; the projection in update 2 uses its half-angle closed form.
 The figure reproduces in about two seconds on a laptop:

 ```sh
 python large_d_collapse.py     # simulate + plot